MusicScience37/cpp-msgpack-light/doc/sphinx/src/basic_api/type_support.rst

 Add Support for Other Types
 ---------------------------------

-Users can add support for other types by specializing ``msgpack_light::type_support::serialization_traits`` template or using macros for struct.
+Users can add support for other types by one of the following methods:

+- Specialization of
+  :cpp:class:`msgpack_light::type_support::serialization_traits`
+  template
+- Use of macros for struct

 Specialization of ``serialization_traits``
 ```````````````````````````````````````````````